GrimAnticheat/Grim/.github/ISSUE_TEMPLATE/issue-description.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Video is preferred.
-If video is not possible, for bypasses, the hacked client name, version, module, module settings, and the check being bypassed is enough.
-For false positives, steps to reproduce is fine also.
+Video is always useful. /grim log is required for reporting simulation falses.
+Use /grim verbose and /grim log to get the debug information.
+For non-simulation falses, a minimally reproducable description is best.

 **Server Version:**